CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm.md

 1.0.Sec=When used in this Agreement, the term “Confidential Information” means confidential and proprietary information disclosed by one party (“Disclosing Party”) to the other (“Receiving Party”) that:

-1.1.Sec=prior to disclosure, is marked with a legend indicating its confidential status,
+1.1.Sec=prior to disclosure, is marked with a legend indicating its confidential status;

 1.2.Sec=is disclosed by {P1.Handle} and is or relates to unpublished research, invention disclosures, or unpublished patent applications; or